tomleavy/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group applies an Update message by taking the following steps:

-* Validate the KeyPackage:

-    * Verify that the signature on the KeyPackage is valid using the public key in the KeyPackage's credential

-    * Verify that the following fields in the KeyPackage are unique among the members of the group (including any other members added in the same Commit):
+* Verify that the KeyPackage is compatible with the group (see

-        * `credential.signature_key`
-        * `hpke_init_key`

-    * Verify that the following fields in the new KeyPackage are the same as the one being replaced:

-        * `version`
-        * `cipher_suite`
+  {{compatibility-with-a-group}}), ignoring the leaf being replaced.

 * Verify that the `hpke_init_key` value is different from the corresponding field in the KeyPackage being replaced.

+* Verify that the `endpoint_id` of the new KeyPackage is the same as the KeyPackage being replaced.

 * Verify that the set of identities attested by the credential is acceptable to the application for the participant being updated.

 * Replace the sender's leaf KeyPackage with the one contained in the Update proposal